 The barrel is very similar to that of the Colt 1911's.
 It is made out of carbon steel and is polished as such that it resembles stainless steel.
 There is a barrel bushing present at the end of the slide, which again, is just like the one on the Colt 1911.

 There are no two ways about it; the barrel is simply stunning.
 It only further adds to the allure of the pistol.
 And when you factor in the classic grips (more on that in a second), you've got a fantastic-looking firearm.

-Measuring 4 inches, I find this gun to offer the perfect balance.
+Measuring 4 inches, I find M39 pistol to offer the perfect balance.
 It still feels good the hands, regardless of any shortcomings.

-The magazine capacity is a standard 8 rounds.
-When the S&W39-2 was first released, it came with two magazines, each holding 8 rounds of ammunition.
-The design and construction of the original magazines feel rather archaic, but they get the job done.
+The magazine capacity of the S&W39-2 is a standard 8 rounds, and it initially came with two magazines, each capable of holding 8 rounds of ammunition.
+While the design and construction of the original magazines may seem outdated, they still perform their function effectively.